keijiro/Skinner/README.md

 ### Skinner Model

 A *Skinner model* is a simplified variant of a mesh asset that only has vertices and skin weights.
-All topological data of triangles are removed, and also overlapped vertices are stripped out when converted from an original mesh.
+When converted from an original mesh, all the topological data of triangles is removed and overlapped vertices are stripped out.

 ### Skinner Template